First Friday of the month at 5p.m.

 Industrial production of farm produce using toxic chemistry has delivered vast quantities of cosmetically appealing fruits and vegetables in all seasons at very low prices.
 This system has also delivered the demise of the family farm, serious environmental pollution, soil erosion, and produce that contains toxic residues.
 We enjoy cheap food today and defer until some distant “tomorrow” the unpaid costs of remediation.

 Organic production shuns those toxic interventions that can often save a crop from suffering economic harm.
-We must rely on diverse farmscapes and nutritional support to steel our crops’ against disease and pest attack.
-These preventative measures are not always fully adequate, and we, therefore, expose organic production to greater risk of loss.
-When we are visited by pests and disease the National Organic Program-approved remedies available to us are more costly to purchase and apply, as well as less effective than those toxic conventional pesticides we cannot use.
+Consumers must rely on diverse farmscapes and nutritional support to steel our crops’ against disease and pest attack.
+These preventative measures are not always fully adequate and therefore, expose organic production to greater risk of loss.
+When organic producers are visited by pests and disease the National Organic Program-approved remedies available are more costly to purchase and apply, as well as less effective than those toxic conventional pesticides that are prohibited.

-Because organic farmers do not defer hidden costs into the future, we must build them into the price of our products with each day’s shipment.
+Because organic farmers do not defer hidden costs into the future, they must be built into the price of each day’s shipment.
 When you purchase an organic product at a higher price, you are not only buying what you hope to be a more nutritious, better tasting and residue-free fruit or vegetable.
 You are also paying to protect the health of farmers and farm workers.
 You are paying up front at the check stand for protecting the water you drink, the air you breathe and the soil in which your food is grown.